cmse822/project-3-mpi-p2p-team-6/README.md

 2. As in Parts 1 and 2, vary the message size from 2 bytes to 4 kb, in powers of 2.
 Also vary the number of processes used from 2 to `N`, in powers of 2, where `N` is sufficiently large that rank 0 and rank `N-1` are guaranteed to reside on separate nodes (`N` will depend on which cluster you are using on HPCC).

    Done.
 3. Compute the bandwidth and latency, as above.
 Plot the bandwidth as a function of message size.
 Include separate lines for each number of processes used.

+   Below is our plotted bandwidth graph.
+Please note that this particular part doesn't really specify whether we have to run on on single node vs multiple nodes, but does state that N needs to big enough to run on multiple nodes.
+So I am going into this with the assumption that we are going to be communicating across nodes (for the larger N) and not needing to have graphs for solely single nodes.
+This question also wants us to just plot the bandwidth, so we do just that below:

 <img width="500" alt="Screenshot 2024-03-13 at 9 08 42 AM" src="https://github.com/cmse822/project-3-mpi-p2p-team-6/assets/94200328/13197ab2-2a1d-4147-8bfb-aebd4404bc85">

+   And here is the tabular view of the computed bandwidth and latency.

-5. Analyze and discuss your results.
+1. Analyze and discuss your results.
 Explain the behavior of the resulting curves.

 The results appear to be similar to the blocking results from the first part, but with the ring shift there is a range of points at each data size.
 This also resulted in a very different looking bandwidth curve with it looking to more gradually increase over time before leveling out where before the increase was much more severe.